LorenzoCavada/S1_IOC_Manager/README.md

   - **Description**
   Wildcards (`%`) are supported for partial matches (e.g. `%malware%`)

+- 📤 **Export capabilities**
+  Exports all visible IOCs to a CSV file.
+Only the currently displayed IOCs will be included.
+The file `IOC_Manager_export.csv` will be created in the same directory as the main execution file.

 - 🪵 **Extensive Logging**
   Activity logs are saved to:
   - The console, and